popy2k14/SOAS/README.md

   - **BREAKING** on_boot is removed from the yaml, see `esphome:` above
   - **BREAKING** Flathead long press removed
   - **BREAKING** Music is added to distinguish between alarm sound and playing music (for sleep timer and the hardware button).
 If music is streamed to the device, it's not treated as an alarm anymore
+  - **BREAKING** Renamed "Minimum" to "Minimum night contrast" and use night contrast slider value.
   - Ability to increase the volume after a period of sounding the alarm [#5](https://github.com/Skons/SOAS/issues/5)
   - Local file can be added for when internet and/or home assistant is not available
   - Cosmetic updates to the yaml